wilsonzlin/mydns/README.md

 ### Devices and clients using MyDNS as the DNS resolver can't connect to the Internet

 Ensure that the MyDNS DNS server is reachable from the device.
-If `nslookup` or `dig` is available, those commands can attempt a DNS request using a specific DNS server.
+If `nslookup` or `dig` is available, those commands can test a DNS query using a specific DNS server.
 You may need to unblock the port on any firewall sitting in between.
 Make sure that the DNS resolver configuration is correct (e.g. correct IP and port).

 If the machine MyDNS is running on cannot connect to the upstream public DNS servers, then it will fail to resolve any queries for a domain not in a blocklist or custom mapping.
 Ensure that the Internet is reachable from the machine, and that Google and Cloudflare public DNS servers are reachable.
-Since DNS-over-TLS are used, ensure the machine is able to validate the TLS certificates and create a secure connection; check that the time in sync, CA stores are up to date, and no one is blocking or interfering with the connection.
+Since DNS-over-TLS is used, ensure the machine is able to validate the TLS certificates and create a secure connection; check that the time is in sync, CA stores are up to date, and no one is blocking or interfering with the connection.

 ### A site in a blocklist is not being blocked